htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

     CONCURRENCY_LIMIT_DEFAULT_SMALL = 25

-To use the set name in a concurrency limit, the syntax follows the set name with a period and then the set member’s name.
+To use the set name in a concurrency limit, the syntax follows the set name with a period and then the set member's name.
 Continuing this example, there may be a concurrency limit named ``LARGE.SWLICENSE``, which gets the capacity of the default defined for the ``LARGE`` set, which is 100.
 A concurrency limit named ``LARGE.DBSESSION`` will also